ann82/boutique_agent/examples/fashion_content_agent/README.md

 ### Other Common Issues
 - **API errors**: Check your API keys and credentials.
 - **Image not loading**: Make sure the image URL is public and direct (for Google Drive, use the direct download format).
+- **Duplicate entries**: The system automatically skips duplicate image URLs.
+If you need to process the same image again, use a different URL or contact support.

 ## Sheet Management
 - You can create as many sheets as you want, and switch between them at any time using the UI.